 - Hand hygiene.
 Hand hygiene is the single most effective measure to stop transmission of health care associated pathogens.

-- Sterilization and disinfection of medical material
+- Sterilization and medical devices decontamination

-- Prevention and management of injuries from sharp instruments
+- Prevention of injuries from sharp instruments

 - Waste management

 Improved water sanitation and hygiene heavily reduced wound sepsis after C-section